datacarpentry/geospatial-workshop/setup.md

 >~~~
 >{: .bash}
 >
+> Once the pull command is executed, the image needs to be run to become accessible as a container.
+In the following example, the image is named `rocker/geospatial` and the container is named `gis`.
+The [image](https://docs.docker.com/glossary/?term=image) contains the software you've downloaded, and the [container](https://docs.docker.com/glossary/?term=container) is the run-time instance of that image.
+New Docker users should need only one named container per image.
+>
-> Once the pull command is executed, the image needs to be run to become accessible.
-When `docker run` is used, you can specify a folder on your computer to become accessible inside your RStudio Server instance.
+> When `docker run` is used, you can specify a folder on your computer to become accessible inside your RStudio Server instance.
 The following `docker run` command exposes Jane's `GitHub` directory to RStudio Server:
 >
 >~~~
 >$ docker run -d -P --name gis /Users/jane/GitHub:/home/rstudio/GitHub rocker/geospatial